GinaKompocholi/ecommerce-ui-automation/README.md

    - Handling the menu in different contexts, e.g., cart and checkout pages.
    - Ensuring state reset functionality works as intended.

-Each test is designed to ensure coverage of happy paths, edge cases, and negative scenarios.

 ---

 ## Project Structure